Introduction

 - The additional rate of 45% starts above £125,140.

+These thresholds are confirmed by the government to remain frozen at least until April 2028.
+The freeze was legislated to fix these values for multiple years to support fiscal planning.
 Effective small business tax advice for sole traders includes strategies for income splitting, claiming allowable expenses, and capital allowance planning.

 VAT Threshold Updates